wazo-platform/wazo-platform.org/content/uc-doc/contributors/integration-tests.md

 ## Docker

 The tests rely on a containerized deployment of the codebase under test.
-The container image for the codebase can be built using the a dockerfile available in the `integration_tests/docker` directory.
+The container image for the codebase can be built using the dockerfile available in the `integration_tests/docker` directory.

 Current conventions prescribe the pattern `Dockerfile-<service>` for the name of the dockerfiles, where `<service>` might be a short name descriptive of the purpose of the image (e.g.